intersel/Blapy/README.md

 ## When a Blapy link is called, does the server need to send a full HTML page with a body and ...
 No, you can optimize your code by only sending the useful Blapy blocks.

+## What about the id sent in the returned blapy blocks...
+Generally, the new block will replace the old one, and so, the id will follow... and that's mainly ok...

+Sometime, if there are several blocks with the same data-blapy-container-name in order to update several blocks with the same info, it could be a problem that several new blocks get the same id after processing...

+You can give **no id** on the new sent blocks, this way the system will set the id of the old block to change to the new one...

 ## Is it possible to set Blapy blocks in "head" tags?
 Yes, but in order to have the Blapy see them, set an id on the html tag and call Blapy on it: